 What a powerful experience.

 All of what I’ve written so far are things I have practiced often, but this one, while I’ve done this on my own, is not something I’ve actually done with my family.
 So, I’ll let you into my secret ambition to try this with my family.
-Shhh, don’t tell my wife. 🙂
+Shhh, don’t tell my wife.

-Intentionally keep the Sabbath
+4. Intentionally keep the Sabbath

 In college, I read a book called The Rest of God: Restoring Your Soul by Restoring the Sabbath by Mark Buchanan, and it changed my life.
-Lots of stories on that one, but the short of it is this:

-So, I believe we’re called to practice Sabbath even today, and Americans are usually not very good at this.
 I’ve heard from others, and when I lived in the Middle East, I observed first-hand how much we Americans often neglect rest for achievement and progress.

 Here’s my recommendation to you—and I know this feels conservative and traditional—but it’s been one of the most life-giving practices I’ve experienced on a regular basis for the last ten years of my life:

-Take a literal 24-hour period every week and practice Sabbath.
+- Take a literal 24-hour period every week and practice Sabbath.

-During this time don’t do your normal work activities.
+- During this time, don’t do your normal work activities.

-And here’s the kicker: Don’t just relax, don’t just “veg”.
+- And here’s the kicker: Don’t just relax, don’t just “veg”.
 Engage the Lord through prayer, Scripture-reading, and fellowship.

 These three core practices—prayer, the Word, and fellowship—are the three core practices I see Jews in the New Testament practicing (Christian and non-Christian alike), specifically in the book of Acts.